untergeek/zabbix-grab-bag/README.md

 I will endeavor to keep them categorized by directory and well documented, but some have been around for a while and may not be well documented yet.

-These are made available by me under an Apache 2.0 license.
+These are made available by me under an Apache 2.0 license, except where specifically licensed under some other license.

 http://www.apache.org/licenses/LICENSE-2.0.html